DKLoehr/FractaSketch/README.md

 * Lines can change type after being placed
 * Points can be moved
 * The entire template can be moved around the window
+* Changed hex grid to triangle grid (same as before, but also displays the midpoint of each hex)

 ###### v0.1:
 * Initial Release!